NAS Fallon COVID information

 To help prevent the potential spread of the virus among visitors to the Navy installations, security forces have “no-touch” ID checks at all access points onto and within the installations.

 Personnel accessing the installations and other entry control points should be prepared to maintain possession of their IDs while the gate guards view or scan them for access verification.

 According to Navy guidelines, HPCON C coincides with the Center for Disease Control and Prevention (CDC) warning level 3 that indicates sustained community transmission.
 NAS Fallon has been implementing the measures formalized by HPCON C to include strict hygiene (no handshaking, wipe common-use items); social distancing, postponing or cancelling non-essential activities and avoiding large groups of more than 10 people.

 Service members and civilians are required to wear face coverings at all Department of Defense installations including those in Northern Nevada and Mono County, Calif., to prevent the spread of the coronavirus disease.

-NAS Fallon essential and nonessential services and tenants:
+NAS Fallon services and tenants: